msomeone/PeasyMotion/README.md

 ## Jump to word begining or ending in current line
 Jump to word begining or ending in current line via Tools.InvokePeasyMotionLineJumpToWordBegining or Tools.InvokePeasyMotionLineJumpToWordEnding

+## Jump to document tab
+Jump to any open document tab via Tools.InvokePeasyMotionJumpToDocumentTab

 ## Bugreports, Feature requests and contributions
 PeasyMotion can be developed using Visual Studio 2017 or 2019.
 Contributions are welcomed.